xTeKc/shdel/README.md

     -V, --version    Print version information
     -z, --zsh        Delete zsh data
 ```

-## **Capabilities** :
-- checks if the corresponding file exists
-- if the file exists, it deletes the data
-- if the file does not exist, it returns an error message

 ## **Work in Progress** :
 - continue to improve user experience